webcoderz/webi-faces/README.md

 # webi-faces
-respository of images// encodings currently in use at webi
+repository of images// encodings currently in use at webi

 This repository serves as a decentralized photo upload and review for webi services.